simeononsecurity/simeononsecurity.ch/content/til/2020-12-26/index.md

 ---
-title: "Today I Learned about Android Debloating, New Privacy Techniques"
+title: "Today I Learned about Android Debloating and a New Privacy Technique"
 date: 2020-12-26
 toc: true
 draft: false